 This comprehensive monograph examines the work of Alma Thomas, an important artist in the Color Field movement and a pioneer among African-American artists working in abstraction.
 Alma Thomas started her painting career at the age of 68, after retiring from teaching art to junior high school students in Washington, DC.
 At the age of 80, Thomas’s exuberantly colored abstractions were exhibited at the Whitney Museum of American Art in New York, where she was the first black female artist to be given a solo show.
 Filled with vibrant illustrations, this stunning volume traces Thomas’s development as an artist: her transition from figuration to abstraction, her fascination with the natural world and space exploration, and the mesmerizing mosaic-like paintings she completed before her death.
 New writings focus on different themes in Thomas’s work, and the book includes specially commissioned responses by leading artists Leslie Hewitt, Jennie C. Jones, Leslie Wayne, and Saya Woolfalk.

-Ian Berry is the Dayton Director of the Frances Young Tang Teaching Museum and Art Gallery at Skidmore College.
+Ian Berry, the Dayton Director of the Frances Young Tang Teaching Museum and Art Gallery at Skidmore College.

-Lauren Haynes is Associate Curator, Permanent Collection at The Studio Museum in Harlem.
+Lauren Haynes, Associate Curator, Permanent Collection at The Studio Museum in Harlem.

-Bridget R. Cooks is Associate Professor in the School of Humanities at the University of California, Irvine.
+Bridget R. Cooks, Associate Professor in the School of Humanities at the University of California, Irvine.

-Nikki A. Greene is Assistant Professor of Art at Wellesley College.
+Nikki A. Greene, Assistant Professor of Art at Wellesley College.